-This web site/blog is part of a project called “(Candle)sticks on Stone: Representing the Woman in Jewish Tombstone Art” for which I received the Michael Hammer Tribute Research Award from the Hadassah Brandeis Institute — and where I took up a Scholar in Residence fellowship on Jan.
-10, 2011.
+This web site/blog is part of a project called “(Candle)sticks on Stone: Representing the Woman in Jewish Tombstone Art” for which I received the Michael Hammer Tribute Research Award from the Hadassah Brandeis Institute — and where had a Scholar in Residence fellowship in 2011.

 In Jewish tradition, Sabbath candles are a common, and potent, symbol on women’s tombs.
 That is because lighting the Sabbath candles is one of the three so-called “women’s commandments” carried out by female Jews: these also include observing the laws of Niddah separating men from women during their menstrual periods, and that of Challah, or burning a piece of dough when making bread.